-Unlike Russia’s other intelligence services, FSB and SVR, the GRU is not a ministerial organization.
-The GRU reports to the chief of the general staff and the defense minister.
+Unlike Russia’s other intelligence services, Federal Security Service (FSB) and SVR, the GRU is not a ministerial organization.
+The GRU reports to the chief of the general staff and the defense minister, not the president.

 GRU has allegedly orchestrated the assassination of enemies of the Russian state abroad.
-British officials says two GRU officers attempted to murder former GRU double agent Sergei Skripal in the March 2018 with a chemical agent.
-Russia denies any involvement
+British officials say two GRU officers attempted to assassinate Sergei Skripal, a former Russian military officer and double agent for British intelligence, in March 2018 with a chemical agent.
+Russia denies any involvement.

 The GRU is also known for its cyber operations.
 U.S. intelligence sources say the GRU sponsors, or otherwise controls, a hacking collective known as Fancy Bear.
-According to U.S. intelligence community, Fancy Bear hacked the Democratic National Committee email system during the 2016 presidential election in order to help Donald Trump’s candidacy.
-“Only Russia’s senior-most officials could have authorized these activities,” the U.S. intelligence community concluded.
-Russia rejects the charge.
+According to the January 2017 finding of the U.S. intelligence community, Fancy Bear hacked the Democratic National Committee email system during the 2016 presidential election in order to help Donald Trump’s candidacy.
+“Only Russia’s senior-most officials could have authorized these activities,” the finding concluded.
+Russia rejected the charge.

 - How Russia’s global hacking operation unravelled (Wired)

 - GRU: Obscure Part of Russian Intelligence (Journal of Defense Management, 2012)